MarkWattsBoomi/SearchFilterTable---NG/README.md

 Columns are auto formatted based on type.

-Text columns containing a url are handled as specials: - Url's detected as an image are displayed as a thumbnail which clicked opens in a new tab.
+Text columns containing a url are handled as specials: - Url's detected as an image are displayed as a thumbnail which, when clicked, opens in a new tab.
    Others are simply hyperlinks.

 Text columns containing a dataUri are handled as specials: -